 By choosing to trade cash indices, you trade the current price of the underlying market, known as the spot price.
 Cash indices offer narrower spreads than other markets, which is why they are often preferred by short-term traders.
 However, if these traders do not close their positions by the end of the trading day, they will be charged an overnight funding fee.

 When you trade HS50 futures, you agree to trade the index at a specific price at a fixed date in the future.
 Index futures are preferred by longer-term traders because they can hold positions without incurring overnight funding charges, as these are included in the spread.
 Index futures are always settled in cash, as there’s no physical underlying asset to deliver.

 You can go long or short on the share price of constituents within the HS50 without owning them.
-You can take advantage of markets that fall in price as well as those that rise.
+Not only does this have tax benefits compared to traditional buy-and-hold investing,1 but it means you can take advantage of markets that fall in price as well as those that rise.
 If you think the share price will go up, you go long (buy) and if you think it will fall, you go short (sell).
 You will make a profit if the market moves in your favour.